 Anytime you mention Kelle Hampton, people always exclaim the same thing, “Oh, I love her!”
 I stumbled across her site a few years ago and happened upon her post about her daughter Nella, born with Down Syndrome.
 The words and photographs in that post were some of the most brutally honest I’ve ever read.
 Since then, I stop in every so often to see how Nella is doing and I’m never disappointed.
 This post shows the magic of a little girl’s fantasy tea party come to life.

-4. The Political Post that Left Me Nodding in Agreement and Not Foaming at the Mouth by Kim at West Coast Posse
+The Political Post that Left Me Nodding in Agreement and Not Foaming at the Mouth

 I found this post somehow through BlogHer (even though I’m not a regular reader of BlogHer).
 Perhaps it was because the post was written in March when tensions weren’t as high but I found Kim to be an awful lot like me and even supposed that perhaps she could be my BFF.